 How to buy and sell stocks

 To trade stocks, you must open and fund an account with either an in-person broker or an online firm like Ally Invest.
 With the former, you tell the broker the quantity of the specific stock you wish to purchase or sell.
-The broker executes the trade on your behalf, earning a commission that is generally several cents per share.
+The broker executes the trade on your behalf, and some may earn a commission fee based on each trade.

-Online trading with Ally Invest empowers you to make the trades electronically.
-Commission fees can be significantly lower when you trade online.
+Online trading with Ally Invest empowers you to make the trades electronically with many commission free offerings for you to consider.

 Buying a company’s stock means you are a shareholder and entitled to a portion of the company’s earnings and assets.
 If the stock is publicly traded, there are usually many shareholders.
 When the company turns a profit, you share in the benefits, often in the form of quarterly dividends paid to you.
 If the company doesn’t pay a dividend, any profits are reinvested in the company’s business.
 Theoretically, this increases the stock price.
 With a non-dividend paying company, your share of the profits should be reflected in an appreciation (increase) of your principal investment.